bsalanie/cupid_matching/docs/index.md

 $$
 \Phi_{xy}+\varepsilon_{my} +\eta_{xw}.
 $$
+I will only describe here the case when the data also has singles, i.e., when $x=y=0$ is a possible type.
+The [fuller documentation](#) explains how to deal with the case when singles are not observed.

 A single man has utility $\varepsilon_{m0}$ and a single woman has utility $\eta_{0w}$.

 The modeler chooses the distributions of the vectors $(\varepsilon_{m0},\varepsilon_{m1},\ldots, \varepsilon_{mY})$ and $(\eta_{0w},\eta_{1w},\ldots,\eta_{Xw})$.